By Devorah Ostrov

 Patti Smith on the cover of Punk Rock

 Kaye agrees with Heylin.
 "What we were doing was so out of the ordinary," he reflects.
 "I don't think either of us felt there was much place for it in the world.
 You gonna play the Palladium with three pieces, reading poetry?"

 However, between '74 and '75 a series of events turned the unusual threesome into a group whose music Lester Bangs once characterized as: "A new Romanticism built upon the universal language of rock 'n' roll, an affirmation of life so total that, even in the graphic recognition of death, it sweeps your breath away."

 Easter 1974: On their way home from seeing the film Ladies and Gentlemen, the Rolling Stones, Smith and Kaye stop off to watch Television play their third show at a seedy Bowery bar called CBGB.

-The A-side, a radically re-worked version of the quintessential mid-sixties rocker previously recorded by both the Leaves and Jimi Hendrix, was introduced by a poem Smith had written about kidnap victim Patty Hearst called "Sixty Days."
-In his book, Heylin states: "This technique of prefacing covers with snippets of her own poetry was a logical extension of the early Smith/Kaye sets."
+The A-side, a radically reworked version of the quintessential mid-'60s rocker previously recorded by both the Leaves and Jimi Hendrix, was preceded by a poem Smith had written about kidnap victim Patty Hearst called "Sixty Days."
+Heylin states: "This technique of prefacing covers with snippets of her own poetry was a logical extension of the early Smith/Kaye sets."
 Of the B-side (a frank account of the degradation she suffered while working in a New Jersey factory), Smith has said: "To me, that little 'Piss Factory' thing is the most truthful thing I ever writ."

 Sire UK reissue of "Hey Joe" b/w "Piss Factory"